fgonzalez3/primer_design/scripts.md

 ### Using Primal Scheme

-1. Still working within your Conda environment and having navigated to your desired working directory, we next run Primal Scheme.
+1. Still working within your Conda environment and having navigated to your desired working directory, we next run ([PrimalScheme]https://primalscheme.com/).

 2. First, test PrimalScheme with your reference genome to see if it will crash or not.
 We are building 2000bp primers with preference toward high gc content for higher melting points.